rgallor/stream-rust-test/README.md

 ## Configuring the application

-You can configure the application either by using a direct MQTT connection to an Astarte instance or by connecting through gRPC to an Astarte Message Hub instance (already configured and connected to Astarte).
+You can configure the application either by using a direct MQTT connection to an Astarte instance or by connecting it through gRPC to an Astarte Message Hub instance (already configured and connected to Astarte).

-To application can be configured by either using environment variables or a `config.toml` file.
+The application can be configured by either using environment variables or a `config.toml` file.

 If you want to use environment variables to set up the application, you can set the following:
-- `ASTARTE_CONNECTION`: specify which type of connection to Astarte must be used
+- `ASTARTE_CONNECTION`: which type of connection to Astarte must be used
 - `ASTARTE_REALM`: name of the astarte realm
 - `ASTARTE_DEVICE_ID`: astarte device id
 - `ASTARTE_CREDENTIALS_SECRET`: astarte device credential secret